 Usually, people telling me that SharePoint sucks are people that were incapable of getting something to work the way they wanted.
 Granted, I am generalizing and yes, SharePoint does come with its share of issues.
 However, I feel they are too often blown out of proportion.

 Figure out what you need to do and look at the different flavours of SharePoint (OneDrive for Business, SharePoint Online or Office 365, SharePoint On-Premises).
 Look at what is offered and what fits the best for you.
-Whichever one you choose, start by viewing this recording along with the slides on “25 Mistakes To Avoid In SharePoint Or Office365 (and how to fix them)”

 If you need to start learning SharePoint yourself or better grasp certain aspects of it like governance, information architecture or even how to configure search then check out my 30+ helpful URLs on learning SharePoint.